 NuCurrent’s MP-A17 does exactly that.
 It is the only Qi-certified transmitter that provides the greatest spatial freedom (3x more distance between coils) and the fastest available charging speeds (15W).
 This technology is already available in the market via PopSocket’s PopPower Home product, and others are coming to market this year.

 To discuss an MP-A17 transmitter design for your product please contact us.

 Near-Term Considerations For Device Makers

-Below: Apple MagSafe Teardown and Analysis is underway
+Image: Apple MagSafe teardown and analysis is underway.

-Magnets are rare-earth materials and they are heavy and costly.
+- Magnets are rare-earth materials that are heavy and costly.
 Apple went out of its way to talk about how they are all recycled, but with Apple’s volumes over time, it’s fair to wonder if this ecosystem is sustainable (in terms of both cost and weight).

 Watch This Space

-Apple – along with other leading phone manufacturers globally – are turning to proprietary charging technologies to deliver fast charging speeds and/or other user benefits, situating Qi as the standard for interoperable infrastructure (e.g. Automotive, Furniture, Hotels) but proprietary chargers as the best charging experience on a closed platform.
+- Apple – along with other leading phone manufacturers globally – are turning to proprietary charging technologies to deliver fast charging speeds and other user benefits, situating Qi as the standard for interoperable infrastructure (e.g. Automotive, Furniture, Hotels) but proprietary chargers as the best charging experience on a closed platform.